 Among the programs that I use, I have noticed that the three areas where they have improved a lot are – noise reduction, resizing and highlights recovery.
 A lot has to do with present generation of sensors and cameras too, but this after post-processing my old raw files.
 Overall working and workflow has also improved with new programs but that is entirely different thing.

 (Both of the above images have been processed from the same file.
 The only difference is that the first file was processed today, that is 2019 using Affinity Photo and the second file using Nikon Capture NX in 2009.
 Both were resized in Affinity Photo.)

 Though the above two images were made using two different programs, this is how my post-processing workflow itself has changed on my computer.
 Remember, this is not a comparison of programs or their updated versions.
 This is just about how the overall things have changed.

 In the above two images, notice these differences –

 - recovery of information in bright clouds.

-- overall color balance looks more natural in the second image (compare the sky color).
+- overall color balance looks more natural in the first image (compare the sky color).

-- structure recovery and sharpening is also better in the second image.
+- structure recovery and sharpening is also better in the first image.

 - though there are improvements in how an image is resized, I can’t show it here since I did not have the old image re-sampled to the size that I use in this website.
 Both the images were re-sampled and reduced in size using Affinity Photo today itself.
 Unfortunately, I don’t have a non-compressed old file that I had resized 10 years back.

 From what I have been reading about various updated programs now, these are the main regions where they have been focusing their energies on (when it comes to the quality of images) –